Vibensgaard: History

 Vibensgaard was built by the brothers A. Mørck, a lawyer, and S. Mørck, a retired telegraphist.
 The name of the building was inspired by its location opposite Lille Vibenshus, a well-known inn and local landmark.
 The building was designed by Anton Rosen in collaboration with Reter Neerskov.
 The construction lasted from 1903 to 1905.
 It was overseen by E. C. J. Nielsen as executing architect.

 The involved craftsmen and firms included master mason Carl Køhler, master carpenter Oskar Køhler, Silvan (woodwork), Lauritz Knudsen (electrical installations), master painters Schubeler & Sønner, master smith H. M. Nielsen, master plumbers Malmberg and Brødr.
-Thøfner and master glazier Larsen.
+Thøfner, and master glazier Larsen.

 Café Vibensgaard was located at the corner of Strandboulevarden in the building.
-Its interior walls featured a painted frieze with depictions of historic inns and beer gardens along the stretch of Strandvejen from Lille Vibenshus to the Red Gate toi Jægersborg Dyrehave.
+Its interior walls featured a painted frieze with depictions of historic inns and beer gardens along the stretch of Strandvejen from Lille Vibenshus to the Red Gate to Jægersborg Dyrehave.
 A system with counterweights made it possible to lower the restaurant's window panes into the basement in the summer time.

 The building was listed in the Danish registry of protected buildings and places in 1987.
 It was still owned by descendants of the Mørck brothers at this point.

 The building was converted into a cooperative housing association (andelsforening) in 2017.